nrwl/nx/docs/shared/core-features/automate-updating-dependencies.md

 ### Step 2: Running migrations

-The next step in the process involves using the `migrate` CLI in order to apply the migrations that were generated in `migrations.json` in the previous step.
+You can now run the actual code migrations that were generated in the `migrations.json` in the previous step.

-Each Nx plugin is able to provide a set of migrations which are relevant to particular versions of the package, and so `migrations.json` will only contain migrations which are appropriate for the update you are currently applying.

-The common case is that you will simply apply all migrations from the generated JSON file, exactly as they were generated in the previous step, by running:

 ```shell
 nx migrate --run-migrations